ebullient/obsidian-snippetor/README.md

 #### My tasks look weird!

 Some themes do a lot of customization for task lists.
-If there is a conflict, ask in the #appearance channel in Slack, or raise an issue in this github channel, but please be specific about what themes and snippets you are using, and what exactly doesn't look right.
+If there is a conflict, ask in the #appearance channel in Discord, or raise an issue in this github repository, but please be specific about what themes and snippets you are using, and what exactly doesn't look right.

 ## Acknowledgements